loucerac/drexml/docs/source/index.rst

 Installation
 =============

-You can install dreml from PyPI using pip:
+You can install drexml from PyPI using pip:

 .. code::

-   pip install dreml
+   pip install drexml